 A morning glance at a moody and cloudy twilight led me to laying down some of my thoughts about the key challenges facing celestial navigation and how my natural navigation experience – using no instruments at all – relates to it.
 The differences lie more in philosophy than fundamentals.

 Celestial navigation is a lot more restrictive than most people who are new to the subject imagine.
-I, like a lot of others, had a slightly lofty and romantic notion before picking up a sextant for the first time.
+Like a lot of others, I had a lofty and romantic notion before picking up a sextant for the first time.
 I saw myself putting down my digestif and leisurely reaching for a brass instrument in the middle of the night.

-This is the key difference then and I would suggest celestial navigation’s Achilles heel in the modern navigation environment.
+This is the key difference and celestial navigation’s Achilles heel in the modern navigation environment.
 It is a technical business that uses an instrument and requires practiced skills, but for all that it does not rival more modern instruments for accuracy.
 I would encourage those who treasure celestial navigation and enjoy practising it, as I do from time to time, to consider changing the way it is taught, portrayed and defended.
-I cannot help but feel that its future would be more secure if its proponents surrendered some of the high ground of practical accurate application and necessity, and instead colonized some of the fascinating and largely uncontested areas of natural understanding and awareness.
+I am convinced that its future would be more secure if its proponents surrendered some of the high ground of claiming its necessity and instead championed the its role in improving understanding and awareness.

 This has been happening by stealth and in a quiet way for years now, but it is not something for the sextant community to be ashamed of.
 It is an opportunity.

 For more on celestial navigation, please see the book How to Read Water.
 It has a section about celestial navigation that I’m quite proud of.